 We know life can be challenging, we know living a peaceful life isn't about escaping to live in a monastery in the mountains.

 We gather online and in person to leave behind the complaining, gossiping and blaming, to go inside and work on the only thing we can truly control...our self.

 Hi, I’m Tania.
 I'm no stranger to the stress of people pleasing, meeting deadlines, dealing with difficult people and working in a high stress environment.
 From my twenties through to my early thirties I was a corporate caterer and event coordinator, working long hours with few breaks or days off to rest.
 After starting a family, I became acutely aware of how my mental and emotional state impacted my children and family.
 I didn't want to be the cranky mum, nor did I want to model unhealthy habits to my kids.

 I’ve never been one to shy away from an adventure, or a challenge.
-I started my own business at 25 years old.
 I grew up in a naval family, moving every few years and I was always the new kid.
-Being shy was the label given to social anxiety back the way to deal with it was to simply power through, keep taking action.
+Being shy was the label given to social anxiety back then and the way to deal with it was to simply power through and keep taking action.

 It wasn’t until my own children started showing signs of anxiety in a stable family home that I discovered that dealing with anxiety by ignoring and avoiding didn’t work.
 The feeling needed to be named and recognised and managed, so that I regained control over it, rather than it having control over me.

 When my yoga teacher invited me to do her teacher training, I laughed at the idea, but she assured me it would help me personally and being a teacher didn’t have to be the outcome.
 Yoga teacher training opened my eyes to a different way of experiencing myself in this life and it led me to study nutrition through health coaching, Neuro-linguistic programming, mindfulness and meditation, as well as the female yogini teachings, which are very different to the masculine yoga that we know in most studios.